 Clarita Hunter is an experienced Licensed Vocational Nurse who has offered quality care in the medical field for over twenty years.
 She has worked with a broad range of clients with different health concerns, from chronic to acute, with extensive work in diabetes care.
 Clarita joined the Paradigm Malibu team to pursue her passion for making a difference in the lives of teens impacted by the mental health effects of physical illness, injury, and trauma.
 Clarita is motivated by the energy and promise of adolescents and enjoys sharing her interests in hiking, the beach, animals, jazz, and gardening.

 Lucy helms all clinical treatment directives, programs, and services across Paradigm Treatment’s southwestern territory, and provides ongoing clinical group supervision specifically to our Southern California staff.
 Lucy also worked extensively with young adults in a private practice setting.
 She also treated children and teens with emotional and behavioral needs at multiple school sites as a therapist.
 Lucy has comprehensive experience as a behavior interventionist working with teens with developmental disorders, and as a therapist at an intensive outpatient program for mental health and substance dependency.
-Additionally, Lucy has a background that includes working at a residential facility that uses dialectical behavior therapy (DBT) to treat borderline personality disorder.
+Additionally, Lucy has a background that includes working at a residential facility that uses dialectical behavior therapy (DBT) to treat borderline personality disorder and is EMDR-trained.

 Lucy is passionate about helping her clients discover their own strengths and use their unique qualities to create a more fulfilled life.
 She integrates the practical components of various cognitive-behavioral approaches with the gentle practice of mindfulness, compassion, and cultural sensitivity.
 Lucy received her Master of Science in Counseling with an emphasis on Clinical Mental Health at California State University, Fullerton.
 She also received an Excellence in Research Award studying parent-adolescent relationships when she completed her Bachelor’s degree in Psychology and Social Behavior at the University of California, Irvine.